Home

 Hannah (White) Wortman

-Hannah M. (White) Wortman was born in Fayette County, PA in 1864, the daughter of Perry G. and Mariah (Minerd) White.
+Hannah M. (White) Wortman was born in Fayette County, PA on Aug.
+26, 1863, the daughter of Perry G. and Mariah (Minerd) White.

-In 1900, they lived on Yoder Street in Pittsburgh, where Isaac worked as a brakeman on the railroad.
+In 1900, the family lived in a rented house on Yoder Street in Pittsburgh's 23rd Ward, where Isaac worked as a brakeman on the railroad.
 By 1910, they had moved to Berwick Street in the Hazelwood section of Pittsburgh and he was a railroad conductor for the Baltimore & Ohio Railroad.

 Tragedy struck on Jan.
 12, 1914, when Isaac was killed at work.
 The Pittsburgh Gazette Times carried the shocking news: